paynow/docs/docs/generation.md

 moving your site from a development environment to live, this will stop you generating test transactions on the live account and that any other developers will no longer know the Integration Key.

-## Test Mode
-When you first create an integration it is in test mode.
-Test mode allows you to create, cancel and pay a transaction to test all possible scenarios with your system.
-However no actual money is moved and you do not need access to Visa/MasterCard/Vpayments/EcoCash/TeleCash to do a test transaction.

-After creating a transaction ONLY THE MERCHANT ACCOUNT USED TO CREATE THE INTEGRATION can login and Fake a Payment.
-Any other users will get a message saying the merchant is in testing and they cannot proceed with payment.

-When making payment in test mode select [TESTING: Faked Success] and click [Make Payment], Paynow will reply to your site as if payment has been made.
-When you are happy that you have completed integration go back to the Integration Keys section and click [Request to be Set Live].

-Paynow support will check you have performed at least one successful test transaction and set you to live.
-Once you are set live you will begin receive payment from your select Payment Methods.